 Northern Plains Campground

 Located on the northwest side of the park, the Northern Plains Campground has lots of space for RVs, trailers, and tents, and it offers easy access to the north-side marina.
 Individual campsites are spacious and offer beautiful views of the mountains or the lake.

 Together, the three loops of this campground, Kettle Creek, Prairie Ridge, and Yucca Flats, have 214 campsites.
 Prairie Ridge and Yucca Flats both offer 50-amp electrical hookups, water hydrants, excellent restroom facilities, and a dump station.
 Kettle Creek does not offer electricity or a dump station but has water hydrants and restroom facilities.

 Arkansas Point Campground

-No sites are specifically first-come, first-served, just whatever sites are not already reserved when you arrive.
-You may be able to get a site without reservation during the week or in winter months, but a reservation is the best way to secure your spot.
+Arkansas Point Campground in the south end of the park has 95 campsites with 50-amp electrical hookups, water hydrants, excellent restroom facilities, and a dump station.
+Sites that have not already been reserved are available on a first-come, first-served, basis.
+You may be able to get a site without a reservation during the week or in winter months, but a reservation is the best way to secure your spot.